OCA/odoo-community.org/member/03_membership.md

 {% include JB/setup %}

 We do have several membership levels which imply various levels of participation in the association.
 Read the [FAQ](../04_faq.html) to know more about how to participate.
-Send your membership request by fulfilling and sending [this form](https://docs.google.com/forms/d/1uYhoEga_Lc-kUDobRpNP09L4lTHqya51ZlyZPlh31Eg/viewform).
+Read the [bylaws](../05_bylaws.html) and send your membership request by fulfilling and sending [this form](https://docs.google.com/forms/d/1uYhoEga_Lc-kUDobRpNP09L4lTHqya51ZlyZPlh31Eg/viewform).

 Have a look [here](member_list.html) to have the actual list of member.